opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

  - Reordering check: Tests should confirm that packets within a flow are not reordered.
  - Duplex: Unidirectional / Bidirectional.
 Default: Full duplex with traffic transmitting in both directions, as network traffic generally does not flow in a single direction.
 By default the data rate of transmitted traffic should be the same in both directions, please note that asymmetric traffic (e.g. downlink-heavy) tests will be mentioned explicitly for the relevant test cases.
  - Number of Flows: Default for non scalability tests is a single flow.
 For scalability tests the goal is to test with maximum supported flows but where possible will test up to 10 Million flows.
 Start with a single flow and scale up.
 By default flows should be added sequentially, tests that add flows simultaneously will explicitly call out their flow addition behaviour.
 Packets are generated across the flows uniformly with no burstiness.
- - Traffic Types: UDP, SCTP, RTP, GTP and UDP traffic.
+ - Traffic Types: UDP, SCTP, RTP and GTP traffic.
  - Deployment scenarios are:
    - Physical → virtual switch → physical.
    - Physical → virtual switch → VNF → virtual switch → physical.